Context #

 // Return the response body

-return c.body('Thank you for comming')
+return c.body('Thank you for coming')

 })